 Get excited people.
-From the Riverland in 2015 we will be releasing a textured savoury white from the very rare Grillo grape variety, and a delightful snappy fresh white from the equally rare Bianco d’Alessano variety.
+From the Riverland in 2015 we will be releasing a textured savoury white from the Fiano variety, plus a new aromatic style from the very rare Grillo grape, and a delightful snappy fresh white from the equally rare Bianco d’Alessano variety.

-Coming on stream from our Margaret River project we’ll be releasing our amphora-fermented Bastardo, plus a Tempranillo, a Graciano/Carignane blend, and a Margies version of Vermentino.
+Coming on stream from our Margaret River project we’ll be releasing our amphora-fermented Trousseau, a skins-ferment Sauvignon Blanc, plus a Tempranillo/Touriga blend.

 The artwork that adorns our Riverland Amato Vino labels is by Australian artist Liz McKay.
 Please direct enquiries for to Liz!

-Label art for our Margaret River Amato Vino is by winemaker (and part-time artist) Brad Wehr.
+Label art for our Margaret River Amato Vino series is by winemaker Brad Wehr.